Skip to Main Content

 VA Connecticut Health Care System

-The VA Connecticut Healthcare System (VACHS) in West Haven is a 200-bed tertiary care hospital affiliated with the Yale School of Medicine.
-VACHS offers a full range of inpatient and outpatient psychiatric services, and in recent years has developed a number of innovative treatment programs for justice-involved veterans.
-Two fellows each spend two days per week attached to the VA Connecticut.
-There they learn how to undertake:
+The VA Connecticut Healthcare System in West Haven is a 200-bed tertiary care hospital affiliated with the Yale School of Medicine.
+Each fellow spends two days per week at the VA for six months of the academic year.
+Activities include:

-• Evaluations for court diversion of defendants presenting to the Veterans Justice Outreach program from state and federal courts;
+• Evaluations for court diversion of defendants presenting to the Veterans Justice Outreach (VJO) program

 Whiting Forensic Hospital